Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Introduction

 Being defined by the Wasserstein distance, WBs are challenging to compute.
-The Wasserstein distance is computationally expensive because, to compute an optimal transport plan, one needs to cope with a large linear program (LP) that has no analytical solution and cubic worst-case complexity\footnote{More precisely, $O(S^3log(S))$, with $S$ the size of the input data.} \cite{J.Ye}.
-The situation becomes even worse for computing a WB because its definition involves several optimal transport plans.
-In the simpler case of fixed support, which is the focus of this work (see \cref{sec:background} below), computing a WB amounts to solving an LP whose dimensions generally exceed standard solvers' capabilities \cite{Carlier}.
-Several numerical methods have been proposed in the literature to address the challenge.
-They invariably fall into one of the following categories: \begin{itemize} \item [i)] Inexact methods, based on reformulations via an entropic regularization \cite{Cuturi_Doucet_14,J.Ye,Cuturi,Gramfort_Pyre_Cuturi_2015,Cuturi_Peyre_2016,IBP,Peyre_Cuturi_2019};
+The Wasserstein distance is computationally expensive because, to compute an optimal transport plan, one needs to cope with a large linear program (LP) problem that has no analytical solution and cubic worst-case complexity\footnote{More precisely, $O(S^3log(S))$, with $S$ the size of the input data.} \cite{J.Ye}.
+The situation becomes even worse for computing a WB of a set of finitely many discrete measures as the problem involves several transport plans \cite{Carlier}.
+This problem can be written as LP \cite{Carlier_Oberman_Oudet_2015,Anderes_Borgwardt_Miller_2016}, whose size becomes astronomical as it scales exponentially in the number of measures, exceeding thus the capabilities of standard LP solvers even for a small number of measures \cite{Carlier_Oberman_Oudet_2015,Anderes_Borgwardt_Miller_2016,Borgwardt_Patterson_2021}.
+For this reason, significant effort has been made to reduce the LP's size and design specialized solvers \cite{Carlier_Oberman_Oudet_2015,Anderes_Borgwardt_Miller_2016,Borgwardt_Patterson_2020,Altschuler_Boix-Adsera_2020}.
+In particular, the work \cite{Borgwardt_Patterson_2020} proposes reduced LP models that exploit data structure.
+Although significantly smaller than the original LP problem defining WBs, those models are in general large scale and still hard to solve.
+The work \cite{Altschuler_Boix-Adsera_2020} leverages techniques from computational geometry and combinatorial optimization to propose a specialized LP solver for computing WBs.
+The approach, which works on the dual problem and implements a separation oracle, is not efficient beyond moderate-scale inputs \cite[\S\,5]{Altschuler_Boix-Adsera_2020}.
+Indeed, a WB cannot be computed in time polynomial in the number of measures, (maximum) support size, and dimension \cite{Altschuler_Boix-Adsera_2022}.